Riksrevisjonen/pods-hackathon-2023/case.md

 2. Familiarize yourself with the provided datasets for GSK and VGO schools and the [education statistics](https://www.udir.no/tall-og-forskning/statistikk/) provided by The Norwegian Directorate for Education and Training.
 Combine the datasets so that it is easier to make comparisons.

-3. Create an interactive report (e.g. using [Quarto](https://quarto.org/) or a simple dashboard (e.g. with [R Shiny](https://shiny.rstudio.com/) to visualize and analyze the data.
+3. Create an interactive report (e.g. using [Quarto](https://quarto.org/) or a simple dashboard/webapp (e.g. with [R Shiny](https://shiny.rstudio.com/) to visualize and analyze the data.
 Possible topics to explore are:

     * Qualitative differences between schools and changes over time.
     * Aggregated comparisons of higher-level decision-making units, i.e. municipalities and counties.